osisoft/AVEVA-Adapter/shared-content/configuration/text-parser/jsonpath-syntax-for-value-retrieval.md

 # JSONPath syntax for value retrieval

-For information on which semantic is used for retrieving values from JSON files, see [JSONPath - XPath for JSON](https://goessner.net/articles/JsonPath/).
+For information on which semantic is used for retrieving values from JSON files, see [JSONPath Syntax](https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/jsonpath.html).

 The following syntax is used to extract values from JSON documents.